robertthiesmeier/biomarker/README.md

-# Comparing bivariate meta-analysis and multiple imputation for systematically missing data
+# Comparing bivariate meta-analysis and multiple imputation for systematically missing biomarker values in the COMBINE-AF trials